 For some extra visual input, we booked a summer weekend on the former cruiseship: The SS Rotterdam.
 Even though the ship didn’t set out to sea, the interior of the ship – having been the Holland America-line most prestigious project at the time and a modernist outcry in the form of custom-made Dutch 60’s design, some of the furniture, done by the jazzy and hottest artists of the fifties, obviously flirting with American Atomic style – would show us how well preserved vintage hotel-style done by the jazzy and hottest artists of the fifties , could look elegant in combination with a more industrial shipping-exterior ( two of our chosen themes on board so to speak).

 The hotel-lobby realization was pretty much taken care of by the old café-bar that was left behind by the previous loft-owners.
 To turn the entrance room into a reception-room was simply a matter of sawing the bar in two and placing it facing the entrance-door.
-The snake-like curved bar – with its formica countertop – offers a coffee-break ( Pacific Drip?).
-Behind the espresso steam our guest is lured into the next space, where the bar continues it’s formica countertop to serve as a small cocktail bar.
-With The big ballroom beckoning, the eyes of our – slightly confused – guest are being hypnotized yet in another direction towards the bedroom suite, which is in full sight framed like a department store window where Hitchcock seems to have pulled all the actors offstage.
-The motionless transparent Nylon-stocking brown curtains – separating the bar – turning the peeking-in a bit into a ‘rearview window’-expercience.
+The snake-like curved bar – with its formica countertop – offers the visitor a coffee moment,.
+Behind the espresso steam our guest is lured into the next space, where the bar continues to serve as a small cocktail bar.
+With The big ballroom beckoning, the eyes of our – slightly confused – guest are being pulled yet in another direction towards the bedroom suite, which is in full sight, framed like a department store window where Hitchcock seems to have pulled all the actors offstage.
+The motionless transparent Nylon-stocking brown curtains – separating the bar – and turning the peeking-in a bit into a sort of ‘rearview window’-expercience.

 ( Video above : entering Loft )